 In 2018, Bo Jensen replaced Henri Reuchlin as chairman of EBCU.

 - To preserve and maintain the diversity of the traditional European beer cultures, with particular regard to local, regional and national brewing and beer styles

 - To protect the consumer from the imposition of unfair pricing by opposing unreasonable taxation or exploitative business practices

 - To ensure that the consumer receives the best factual information about any beer on commercial sale

-EBCU is formed to take whatever steps it feels necessary, by lobbying, advertising, publishing or whatever, to campaign for the widest possible support for these Four Aims and Objectives.
+EBCU will take whatever steps as necessary, including lobbying, advertising, publishing or other campaigning methods, to gain the widest possible support for these Aims and Objectives.

 Please check our Manifesto for more information.